edricf/cox-rubinstein-binomial-model/README.md

 # cox-rubinstein-binomial-model
-This is an implementation of cox rubinstein binomial model for pricing power options See md file for output of the Rmarkdown
+This is an implementation of cox rubinstein binomial model for pricing power options
+<br> See md file for output of the Rmarkdown